saveourtool/diktat/info/guide/guide-chapter-0.md

 Even though exceptions may exist, it is essential to understand why rules and recommendations are needed.
 Depending on your project situation or personal habits, you can break some of the rules.
 However, remember that one exception may lead to many and eventually can destroy code consistency.
 As such, there should be very few exceptions.
-When modifying open-source code or third-party code, you can choose to implement the code's style (???) used by the code (instead of using the existing specifications) to maintain consistency.
+When modifying open-source code or third-party code, you can choose to use the code style from this open-source project (instead of using the existing specifications) to maintain consistency.
 Software that is directly based on the Android native operating system interface, such as the Android Framework, remains consistent with the Android style.